Damning report finds 'persistent and unyielding' anti-Black racism in Ontario's public service | CBC News

 In 2019, employees Hentrose Nelson and Jean-Marie Dixon, filed a $26 million lawsuit against OPS and the Ministry of the Attorney General, alleging they were discriminated against for years because they are Black women.

-Nelson's lawyer Ranjan Agarwall told CBC News in an email that the case was dismissed by the Ontario Court of Appeal, which said it has no jurisdiction over the matter.
+Nelson's lawyer Ranjan Agarwal told CBC News in an email that her case was dismissed by the Ontario Court of Appeal, which said it has no jurisdiction over the matter.
 Nelson is seeking leave to appeal to the Supreme Court.

 Last June, 45 lawyers working for OPS's civil law division sent a letter to Davidson and the attorney general requesting immediate action to address systemic racism, including degrading comments from colleagues, clients and judges toward racialized lawyers.